avulaankith/Blogging-Website/README.md

 # Blogging-Website
-Blogging Website made using HTML, CSS, JavaScript, MySQL and PHP to validate user logins and create posts as texts and reply to texts.
-The website does form validation, user login validation and posting messages and replies of the users.

-The website is implemented in two parts as two separate projects.
-One project is validation of details entered in the forms of the hotel booking website using JavaScript and other part is developing a blogging website for the hotel website along with user login validation using PHP.
-The code houses both of the implementation using the same HTML and CSS.
+This repository contains a Blogging Website built using HTML, CSS, JavaScript, MySQL, and PHP.
+The website facilitates user login validation, posting messages, and replying to messages.
+It is implemented in two parts, focusing on form validation using JavaScript for a hotel booking website and creating a blogging platform with user authentication using PHP.

+## Contents

-## HTML
+### HTML
-Index.html and Directory Pages constitute the HTML portion of Website
+- `index.html`: Main landing page of the website.
+- `pages/`: Directory containing additional HTML pages.

-## CSS
+### CSS
-Styles folder contains all CSS for the website
+- `styles/`: Folder containing CSS files for styling the website.
-* Styles/
-  * styles.css

-## javascript
-The javascript has the form validation code
-* javascript/
+  - `styles.css`: Stylesheet for the entire website.

+### JavaScript
+- `javascript/`: Folder housing JavaScript files.
-  * contactform.js - for validation of contact details form
+  - `contactform.js`: Script for validating contact details form.
-  * formvalidation.js - for validation of booking details form
+  - `formvalidation.js`: Script for validating booking details form.

-## PHP
+### PHP
-The php folder has the code to validate user login and posting messages and replies for Users.
-* php/
+- `php/`: Contains PHP scripts for user login validation and message posting.
-  * board.php - for posting and replying to messages
+  - `board.php`: Allows users to post and reply to messages.
-  * login.php - for validation of user login credentials
+  - `login.php`: Validates user login credentials.

-## SQL
+### SQL
-The SQL tables' schema is defined in TablesInDbBoard.txt
+- `TablesInDbBoard.txt`: Schema defining the SQL tables used in the project.

-## Running the code
+## Running the Project

+To run the project locally, follow these steps:

-1. Install XAMPP in your desktop.
-In this case Ubuntu 22.04 LTS is used for the project.
+1. Install XAMPP on your system.
+The instructions provided here assume Ubuntu 22.04 LTS is used.
-2. Place the project folder in `/opt/lampp/htdocs/` in your xampp installation path.
+2. Place the project folder in the following directory within your XAMPP installation path: `/opt/lampp/htdocs/`.
-3. Run the XAMPP server using the command `sudo /opt/lampp/./manager-linux-x64.run`
+3. Start the XAMPP server using the command: `sudo /opt/lampp/./manager-linux-x64.run`.
-4. You can access the webpage using `https://localhost/<folder_name>/php/login.php` upon start of apache and sql server from xampp application.
-Replace folder name with your folder name.
+4. Once the Apache and SQL servers are running, access the webpage through: `https://localhost/<folder_name>/php/login.php`.
+Replace `<folder_name>` with the actual name of your project folder.

+## Usage

+- Navigate through the website using the provided HTML pages.
+- Form validations are handled using JavaScript for contact details and booking details.
+- PHP scripts validate user logins and enable posting and replying to messages on the board.

+## Contributions

+Contributions are welcome!
+If you find any issues or have suggestions for improvements, feel free to create a pull request or raise an issue.

+## License

+This project is licensed under the [MIT License](LICENSE).